 - Facelift Recovery

-Your Facelift Recovery may vary depending on the individualized surgical plan developed by Dr. Howard.
+Your facelift recovery and downtime may vary depending on the individualized surgical plan developed by Dr. Howard.
+Most patients should expect to be out-of-pocket for one to two weeks depending on your specific surgical plan and healing.
 Dr. Howard’s staff will provide you with one of our signature “Facelift Kits.”
-The contents include post-operative suture ointment (Aquaphor), Peroxide, Cotton Swabs, Cotton rounds, Baby Shampoo, Straws, Sunglasses, designer scarf, eye drops (if the patient also had an ancillary Blepharoplasty), post-operative suture cleaning instructions, and staff cell phone numbers for after-hours questions.
+The contents include post-operative suture ointment (Aquaphor), peroxide, cotton swabs, cotton rounds, baby shampoo, sunglasses, scarf, eye drops (if the patient also had an ancillary blepharoplasty), post-operative suture cleaning instructions, and staff cell phone numbers for after-hours questions.